 Ensure wiring near the fireplace is heat-resistant and consult a professional to meet electrical codes.

-How to Mount a TV Over a Fireplace: Step-by-Step Guide
+How to Install a TV Over Your Fireplace (Step-by-Step)

 If, after considering the risks, you still want to install a TV above your fireplace, be sure to take a careful and thorough approach, including comprehensive planning, careful selection of components, and a detailed installation plan.
 Here are some useful tips: